WhiskeySockets/Baileys/README.md

     printQRInTerminal: boolean
     /**
      * fetch a message from your store
-     * implement this so that messages failed to send (solves the "this message can take a while" issue) can be retried
+     * implement this so that messages that failed to send (solves the "this message can take a while" issue) can be retried
      * */
     getMessage: (key: proto.IMessageKey) => Promise<proto.IMessage | undefined>
 }